 Of course, these cards are definitely cheaper.
 There are ones available for less than a hundred bucks and some powerful ones will only cost you a bit higher than a hundred.

-Best Low Profile Graphics Card Reviews
+Best Low Profile Graphics Cards 2020

 The name of this mini graphics card says it all: NVIDIA names their gaming video cards GeForce GTX while the regular ones for general use are called GeForce GT.
 This means that the GT 1030 isn’t exactly marketed for gamers, but for general use on desktop computers that require a video card.